There aren’t vegan foods high in carnitine. However, vegans don’t need carnitine supplements, as the body synthesizes high amounts.

 On the contrary, vegans get only about 10–12 mg of carnitine from food a day.

-Are there vegan foods with carnitine?
+Are there vegan foods high in carnitine?

 But, the body synthesizes carnitine from the amino acids, methionine and lysine.
 High amounts of vitamin C and vitamin B6 are necessary as well.

-Vegan foods with methionine boost carnitine synthesis
+Vegan foods with methionine

 The richest vegan foods in methionine are rice (2.4g per 100g), corn (2.1g), wheat and oats (1.8g), sesame seeds (1.6g), rye and beans (1.5g), cauliflower (1.4g), Brazil nuts (1.1g). hemp seeds (0.9g), soy protein (0.8g), chia seeds (0.6g), peanuts (0.3g), chickpeas (0.25g), and almonds (0.15g).